chefy-io/clojure-katas/README.md

   - Tail recursion in clojure using `loop` and `recur`

 * Newton's method
-  - Re-familiarize with approximation using Newton methods
+  - Approximation using Newton methods
   - Tail recursion in clojure using `loop` and `recur`

 * Largest prime factors